andrewcbancroft/andrewcbancroft-blog/content/blog/dot-net-development/dotnetzip-solving-mac-decompression-issues.md

   - Troubleshooting

 ---
-As part of a ASP.Net Web API service that I&#8217;m co-developing, I have gotten familiar with the <a title="DotNetZip Codeplex Page" href="http://dotnetzip.codeplex.com/" target="_blank">DotNetZip Library</a>.&nbsp; It&#8217;s fantastic.&nbsp; We&#8217;re using it to gather up a set of requested files from network storage, package them in a zip archive, and stream them back to a client via a web application.
+As part of a ASP.Net Web API service that I'm co-developing, I have gotten familiar with the <a title="DotNetZip Codeplex Page" href="http://dotnetzip.codeplex.com/" target="_blank">DotNetZip Library</a>.&nbsp; It's fantastic.&nbsp; We're using it to gather up a set of requested files from network storage, package them in a zip archive, and stream them back to a client via a web application.

 During testing, things worked great on Windows machines, but the moment we tested using a Mac, we ran into issues.